ServiceNow v6 Integration Guide | PagerDuty

 • cmdb_ci.x_pd_integration_pagerduty_webhook

-Regardless of mapping, these three columns are also recommended:
+Regardless of mapping, index these four columns:

 • sys_user.x_pd_integration_pagerduty_id